-This project restored and reinvented the Trappers Point Overlook historic site monument and signs.
+This project restored and reinvented the Trappers Point Overlook monument and signs.
 The 10-acre site is owned and managed by the Sublette County Historical Society.
-It was dedicated in 1968 and is approaching its 50th anniversary.
-Trappers Point started in 1968 as a location to overlook a newly established National Landmark, the Upper Green River Rendezvous Grounds where six mountain man rendezvous were held from 1833-1840.
-Fifty years later the location has become a great place to overlook two other National Register of Historic Places sites: the Green River Drift and Trappers Point Archaeology.
+Trappers Point started in 1968 as a location to overlook a newly established National Landmark, the Upper Green River Rendezvous Grounds, where six mountain man rendezvous were held from 1833-1840.
+The original dedication took place during Green River Rendezvous Days in July, 1968.
+Since that time, the location has become more significant, now overlooking two newer National Register of Historic Places sites: the Green River Drift and Trappers Point Archeology.
 All three sites are of national significance.
 After 50 years, the overlook was showing signs of wear.
 It needed to be modernized while still respecting its own heritage and adding interpretation of the newly designated historic resources.

 Because this site is the junction of three major historical activities (Fur Trade Rendezvous, Pronghorn migration archeology, Green River Drift cattle operations), and has three designations on the National Register, this is a very important and complex historical site.
 It has received even more national recognition with Wyoming investing in new wildlife migration overpasses and underpasses along US 191 between Pinedale and Bondurant to protect migrating pronghorn and deer.